-Moltke was the expedition’s illustrator and painter.
-As an expedition painter your art and expressions were bound to documenting og recording.
-Later Moltke illustrated the books of both Knud Rasmussen and Mylius-Erichsen.
-Moltke took an interest in the people he met – it is not sceneries of nature that dominate his paintings in Nuuk Art Museum’s collection.
-He himself said: My models interest me as people – not as ethnographic curiosoties. **
+Being a visual artist, Moltke was the expedition’s painter and illustrator and, as such, his artistic creation was limited to documenting; he later illustrated the books of both Knud Rasmussen and Mylius-Erichsen.
+Moltke took an interest in the people he met: we can see in his paintings in Nuuk Art Museum that what dominates them is not depictions of nature, but exactly the people.
+He himself said: “My models interest me as persons – not as ethnographic curiosities.” ** (Cf. Emanuel A. Petersen)

 Inside the hut

-Nuuk Art Museum knows of a painting alike with the same title ”Polareskimoer på vandring” (polar eskimoes wandering) dated 1903 privately owned.
-It is more detailed and not so dramatic and staged as the one in Nuuk Art Museum’s collection where you can almost hear the singing and the footsteps of the wanderers.
-The one at Nuuk Art Museum is most propably a new version of that from 1945.
-Maybe commissioned – we don’t know.
+Nuuk Art Museum knows of a similar painting with the same title, Polareskimoer på vandring (“Polar Eskimoes Wandering”), dated 1903 and privately owned in Denmark.
+Said painting is bigger and more detailed, and also less dramatic and staged than the one in Nuuk Art Museum’s collection, where by contrast you can almost hear the footsteps and singing of the wanderers.
+The piece in Nuuk Art Museum is most likely a new version of the former painting, made in 1945 – possibly for commission, but we do not know.

 In his time